Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Best for: Glamping and camping-in-style

-And the stylish Winnerwell Nomad Medium Stove will fit right into a glamorous bell tent.
+The stylish Winnerwell Nomad Medium Stove fits right in.

-This medium-size stainless steel stove is rust-resistant, and with its 800 cubic inch firebox, it keeps you nice and toasty inside a yurt, bell tent, shack, or tiny home.
+Its medium-size stainless steel construction is rust-resistant, and with an 800 cubic inch firebox, it keeps you nice and toasty inside a yurt, bell tent, garage, or tiny home.

-This tent wood stove also comes with a 6.5-foot chimney pipe in five sections, a spark arrestor, and an ash scraper to help it burn smoke-free.
+It comes with a 6.5-foot stove pipe in five sections, a spark arrestor, and an ash scraper to help it burn smoke-free.

-Two side grates create an added cooking area, and when it’s time to carry it somewhere else, the grates double as a handle.
-Its four legs can fold up flat.
+Two stainless steel side grates create an added cooking area or fold into a carrying handle.
+Its four legs fold up flat too.

 This collapsible stove is petite enough to carry but still big enough to heat a bell tent effectively.